 Learning that your child has been bullied is only the first step in keeping your child safe.
 If you notice further changes in your child's mood, behavior, school performance, motivation to participate in activities or family relationships, seek help from a psychologist or other mental health professional.

-Watch more videos with Dr. Heppner for information about bullying, including how parents can:
+For more information about bullying, check out these videos with Dr. Heppner on how parents can:

 Thank you!